Simplifying the Square Root of 90: A complete walkthrough

 Understanding Prime Factorization: The Key to Simplification

 Before we begin simplifying √90, let's revise the concept of prime factorization.
-Prime factorization is the process of expressing a number as a product of its prime factors.
+Now, prime factorization is the process of expressing a number as a product of its prime factors.
 Prime numbers are whole numbers greater than 1 that have only two factors: 1 and themselves (e.g., 2, 3, 5, 7, 11, etc.).

 To find the prime factorization of 90, we can use a factor tree: